rcgsheffield/sheffield_hpc/stanage/software/apps/lammps.rst

    sbatch mpi_batch.sh

 The output will be written to the ``mpi-output-<JOB_ID>.log`` file when the job finishes.
-Looking at the tail the output should be similar to:
+Looking at the head and tail the output should be similar to:

 .. code-block:: console
    :emphasize-lines: 1